VIETNAM DRIVING LICENSE FOR FOREIGNERS

 - Original Passport

-Go to 7 Vocational Colleges at Trường cao đẳng nghề số 7, 51/2 Thành Thái, Phường 14, District 10, HCMC (google map link).
+Then, go to the driving center – for HCMC it is located at Vocational Colleges 7, Trường cao đẳng nghề số 7, 51/2 Thành Thái, Phường 14, District 10, HCMC (google map link).

-Once there, you will be given a form to fill in your personal information and past medical history information.
+Once there, you will be given a form to fill in your personal information.

-- With the health check approved in hand, go back to the front office where they will inform you of the available exam schedules and ask you to choose one
+- With your health check approved in hand, go back to the front office where they will inform you of the available exam schedules and ask you to choose one

-- After you pay all required fees, they will give you a receipt which serves as your exam registration
+- They will give you a receipt which serves as your exam registration

 - They will return all original documents to you straight away